attak/attak/README.md

 ## Motivation

 Serverless functions are awesome because single-purpose microservices are a great way to organize code.
-However, real-world use cases often require multiple microservices, and then things get complicated - suddenly you have to figure out how to communicate between microservices in a fault tolerant way, how to manage them together, etc.
+However, real-world use cases often require multiple microservices, and communicating between them in a fault tolerant way takes some thought.

+Existing solutions like Apache Storm use queues to stream data between functions, but require special hosting which can be expensive and cumbersome.
+They're also mostly focused on Java and JVM technologies.

-**attak** is built to combine existing AWS products (Lambdas, Kinesis Streams, CloudWatch, and more) to create a more complete solution to building a distributed compute infrastructure.
-Compare **attak** to products like Apache Storm
+**attak** is built to combine existing, proven products (Lambdas, Kinesis Streams, Kubernetes, PubSub, etc.) to create a better solution using more modern technologies.

 ## Why use **attak**?

-Traditional distributed computation frameworks like Apache Storm can be cumbersome and opaque, and they require multiple dedicated servers to run in any kind of production way ([this popular example](https://github.com/nathanmarz/storm-deploy) uses 4 m1-large EC2 instances).
-Using AWS auto-scaling building blocks and modern tooling/frameworks, we can build an easy to use topology system that costs far less to run and work with.
+***attak** has several advantages*:

+***Speed and Simplicity***

+It's just node (or whatever shell processes you want to call)

+Running a local Storm topology can take several minutes (you have to compile an uber-jar and then boot up the JVM and all the bolt/spout processes).
+Simulating an **attak** topology takes seconds.

+***Price***

+Apache Storm requires several dedicated servers to run. [this popular example](https://github.com/nathanmarz/storm-deploy) uses 4 m1-large EC2 instances which costs something like $500/mo even when inactive.

+**attak** uses auto-scaling building blocks, so it mostly sits idle when not in use.
+An inactive topology will likely cost under $10/mo, and will be significantly cheaper at scale also.

+***Debugging***

+Serverless functions and queuing systems have existing error handling solutions, so any existing debugging infrastructure will still work.
+For instance, logs from AWS Lambdas are automatically sent to CloudWatch, where they can be easly monitored.

+***Maintenance***

+**attak** uses auto-scaling components, so there are no servers to be juggled, no CPUs or disks to monitor, no logs to rotate, etc. Everything just works...and it's much cheaper.

 ## Usage